gary918/DataPipeline/README.md

 On Azure Databricks, we can use Jupyter Notebook files to prepare the data, train a machine learning model and consume it.

-The pipeline can also be extended by adding more activities in order to do more data processing jobs.
+The pipeline can also be extended by adding more activities to do more data processing jobs.
+For instance, as the diagram shows, we can add a "Machine Learning Execute Pipeline Activity" to trigger an Azure Machine Learning pipeline to train, evaluate and register a machine learning model.

 Azure Repos works for source code version control.

 Azure Pipelines implements CI/CD pipelines for this use case.
-Starting from an Azure Resource Group for 'Development', if needed, Azure Pipelines can help quickly deploy another Azure Resource Group for 'Test' or 'Production' by using different versions of variables and parameters.
+Starting from an Azure Resource Group for "Development", if needed, Azure Pipelines can help quickly deploy another Azure Resource Group for "Test" or "Production" by using different versions of variables and parameters.

 ## Version control
 Azure Repos is used for the source file version control.